henrihapponen/Helsingin-Sanomat-News-Archive-Search/README.md

 Once prompted, type in a search term and the number of headlines you want returned, and press enter.

-The WebDriver opens a tab in Chrome, press OK to accept cookies (haven't been able to automate this yet) and let it run.
+A tab in Chrome is opened, press OK to accept cookies (haven't been able to automate this yet) and let it run.

 A csv file is created, which includes all the headlines resulting from that query.